Brothman/mars-mining/README.md

 Rushing through coding and not re-factoring to reduce technical debt.
 I chose to focus on making the code work over cleaning up my code.

+I ran out of time and did not catch the brief power outages when the data is unacessible.

 ## User Interface

 *How did you implement the user interface?
 Is it clear how to tell bots from nodes?
 Is it presented in a way you’d be comfortable sharing informally with co-workers?
 Are there any interesting choices taken?*